realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 const { data, gear } = this.props;
 ```

-Here I use a library called `react-bootstrap` to decorate this componment.
+Here I use a library called `react-bootstrap` to decorate this component.
 Feel free to use anything you like.
 That is an advantage of React.
-You can use almost any library you want with react.
+You can use almost any library you want with React.

 ### Services

 Create `services` folder in `src`.
-Here is where all API calls happens.
+Here is where all API calls happen.

 #### `authenticationService`